websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/patching-dxp-in-docker.md

 ## Installing a Patch

 A single patch can be applied to a Fix Pack image or Service Pack image.
 The patch can be a Hotfix, Security Fix Pack, or a patch that includes both kinds of fixes.
-To get this last type of patch, create a [Help Center ticket](https://help.liferay.com/hc) and request the latest security fixes and fixes to product issues.
+To get this last type of patch, create a [Help Center ticket](https://help.liferay.com/hc) and request a patch that includes the latest security fixes and fixes to product issues on top of your current Fix Pack level.

 Patching requires a folder in your volume or bind mount that maps to the container's `/mnt/liferay/patching` folder.
 Please see `Providing Files to the Container <./providing-files-to-the-container.md>`_ for more information.